composewell/streamly/CONTRIBUTING.md

 of the library please indicate that in the `Changelog` as `Breaking Changes` and also write short notes regarding what the programmers need to do to adapt their existing code to the new change.

+## Developer documentation

+Build haddock with the `--show-all` option to see the documentation for all modules including the ones not exposed to users of the library.
+For example,
+`stack haddock --haddock-arguments "--show-all" --no-haddock-deps`.

 ## Coding